 The boom chick guitar strumming pattern is in country, bluegrass, rockabilly, and countless other genres.
 It’s a fun, percussive strumming pattern that will increase your strumming vocabulary.

 The basic premise of the boom chick pattern involves a single note followed by a strum.
-In a way, you’ll be playing both simple bassline and chords!
+In a way, you’ll be playing both simple basslines and chords!

 As with all elements of the guitar, it may take some time to be competent at this strumming pattern.
-Make sure to practice the boom chick guitar strumming pattern slowly at first.
-There are a lot of moving parts.
+There are a lot of moving parts, so make sure to practice the boom chick guitar strumming pattern slowly at first.

-- On the 1 and 3 beats, you’re going to be hitting a single note.
-For beat 1, you’ll play the low E string, and on beat 3, you’ll play the D string.
+- On the 1 and 3 beats, you’re going to hit a single note.
+For beat 1, play the low E string, and on beat 3, play the D string

 - On the 2 and 4 beats, you’re going to strum the guitar.
 When you strum, play through the entire chord.

-- Start playing through this boom chick pattern at a slow tempo.
+- Repeat these steps at a slow tempo.
 You’ll only be playing downbeats, so make sure each beat is a downstroke.

-This exercise is all about feeling comfortable on the pick mechanics.
+This exercise is all about feeling comfortable with the pick mechanics.
 Hitting the low E string, strumming, and hitting the D string can be difficult.

-I don’t expect anyone to master this strumming pattern is just one day.
-Be sure to start on a slow tempo, and gradually work your way up to faster tempos as you feel more comfortable with it.
+I don’t expect anyone to master this strumming pattern in just one day.
+Start slow then gradually work your way up to faster tempos as you feel more comfortable with it.

 The Boom Chicka Strumming Pattern

-For a more sophisticated and lively version of the boom chick pattern, look no further than the boom chicka strumming pattern.
+For a more sophisticated and lively version of the boom chick pattern, there’s the boom chicka strumming pattern.
 The boom chicka strumming pattern is a foundational strumming pattern — hands down.

 When you are looking to learn how to strum a guitar, you NEED to learn how to do the boom chicka pattern.

-The boom chicka strumming pattern combines a bass note and two strums for a surprising effect.
+The boom chicka strumming pattern combines a bass note and two strums for a surprisingly full effect.

-On beat 1, you’ll pick the root of the chord.
-After that, you’ll strum the full chord on beat 2 and the “and” of two (the eighth note in between the beat).
+- On beat 1, pick the root of the chord.
+Next, strum the full chord on beat 2 and the “and” of two (the eighth note in between the beat).

-When thinking about pick direction, keep in mind the golden rule of strumming: downbeats have downstrokes and upbeats have upstrokes.
+When thinking about picking direction, keep in mind the golden rule of strumming: downbeats have downstrokes and upbeats have upstrokes.
 Simple, right?

 This means that the bass note will have a downstroke.
 Following that, any time you play a numbered beat, you’ll use a downstroke.
 Any time you are playing on the “and” of a beat, use an upstroke with your pick.

-This is the basic breakdown of the boom chicka rhythm, but remember that there are many variations you may come across on your acoustic guitar journey.
+This is the basic breakdown of the boom chicka rhythm, but there are many variations that you’ll come across as you learn more.

 Some of these variations include faster patterns, expanded bass lines, and fingerpicking — which is a whole other topic I’ll cover in another lesson.
-Oh, and you can’t forget about chicken picking either!
+Oh, and you can’t forget about chicken picking!

 Boom Chicka Strumming Pattern Exercise